 Forfeited property means personal property that the Government has acquired ownership of through a summary process or court order pursuant to any law of the United States.
 Seized property means personal property that has been confiscated by a Federal agency, and whose care and handling will be the responsibility of the agency until final ownership is determined by the judicial process.

-Unclaimed property means personal property unknowingly abandoned and found on premises owned or leased by the Government, i.e., "lost and found"
+Unclaimed property means personal property unknowingly abandoned and found on premises owned or leased by the Government, i.e., lost and found property.

-property.

 Voluntarily abandoned property means personal property abandoned to any Federal agency in a way that immediately vests title to the property in the Government.
-There must be evidence that the property was intentionally and voluntarily abandoned.
+There must be written or circumstantial evidence that the property was intentionally and voluntarily abandoned.
+This evidence should be clear that the property was not simply lost by the owner.